bytedeco/javacv/README.txt

 To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV_and_FFmpeg] section below as well as the sample programs, including one for Android, found in the `samples` directory.
 You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse/trunk/procamcalib/ ProCamCalib] and [http://code.google.com/p/javacv/source/browse/trunk/procamtracker/ ProCamTracker].

-I will continue to add all code that I am developing for my doctoral research as I go.

 ==Required Software==
 To use JavaCV, you will need to download and install the following software: